 I was born in the 70s, in Rio de Janeiro, RJ, Brazil.
 I don't remember reading much as a child.
 The few memorable books from my childhood were picture books.
-My favorite one was FLICTS, by Brazilian cartoonist, Ziraldo, about a color that doesn’t belong anywhere and travels the world looking for a place to call home.
-I still love it to this day.
+One of my favorite ones was CHAPEUZINHO AMARELO, by Chico Buarque, illustrated by Ziraldo.
+It told the story of a little girl who was afraid of everything.
+I still love the way she loses her fear, with a smart play of words.

 In 2000, after studying journalism, I moved to the United States to pursue a Master of Education.
 College hadn't turned me into a reader and neither did graduate school.
 I became a reader because of my daughter.

 When she was a toddler, one of our favorite activities was going to the library.
 We spent hours there.
 We attended baby story times.
 We read books.
 We played with the toys.
-As I read to her, I developed an appreciation for books.
+As I read to her, and learned new English words from board books, I developed an appreciation for books.
 That appreciation turned into love.

 Suddenly, a whole new world opened up.
 Classics, such as The Very Hungry Caterpillar, so familiar to an American child, were completely new to me.
 I devoured picture books.
 Like a child, I eventually upgraded to chapter books, middle grade, YA, and adult, but PB and MG are still my favorites.